Epic-Pet-Values/Epic-Pet-Values-Beta/README.md

 # Epic-Pet-Values
-Epic Pet Values website but with other features ;) original website is found here(https://github.com/Epic-Pet-Values/Epic-Pet-Values)"Here")
+Epic Pet Values website but with other features ;) original website is found here: https://github.com/Epic-Pet-Values/Epic-Pet-Values